issalab/mkturk/public/mkturk/readme.md

 Test: Indices of test choices displayed on each trial where N indices are stored for an N-AFC task.
 Index into list of test imagebags for that session

-TSequenceActualClip: Actual software-reported ON times of first frame of each clip for blank, sample, blank, sample...test/choice.
+TSequenceActualClip: Actual software-reported ON times of first frame of each clip for blank, sample, blank, sample...test/choice ballistic display sequence (does not include fixation screen on time or reward/punish on time).
 Should only be one frame or less offset from times in TSequenceDesiredClip.
+Last frame times of each clip are not currently included in this variable.

 TSequenceDesiredClip: Desired software-reported ON times of first frame of each clip for blank, sample, blank, sample...test/choice